• Skip to main content

 Panto in the Dark, the second edition, is up soon.
 Written and directed once again by Marta Vella and Vikesh Godwani, it looks like this panto will continue breaking boundaries with what can only be described as an ‘untypical’ panto.

 We picked Vikesh’s and Marta‘s brain to find out more.
-Below, Vikesh explains how the Panto in the Dark concept was born and what an exciting time it is to be a theatre-maker in Malta.
+Below, Vikesh explains how the Panto in the Dark concept was born and what an exciting time it is to be a theatre-maker on the Malta culture scene.

 Last year was the first edition of Panto in the Dark.
 Can you describe some reactions?